Ronan the Accuser: Fictional character biography

 During the war with the cancerverse, Ronan is a member of Nova's main attack force.
 In an effort to prevent further conflict, Ronan joins the Annihilators, who protect Galador from the Dire Wraiths and oppose the Universal Church of Truth's attempt to revive the Magus.

 Ronan is soon separated from his wife under the orders of Black Bolt, as part of a truce made between Black Bolt and the Supreme Intelligence to ensure peace between Inhumans and the Kree Empire.
 Crystal and Ronan are deeply saddened by this decision, as their arranged marriage had eventually become a stronger relationship.

 In the Infinity storyline, Ronan the Accuser and the Supreme Intelligence appeared as members of the Galactic Council.
 Ronan later fights Thanos' minion Black Dwarf of the Black Order, and kills him.

 Ronan the Accuser steals The Black Vortex from the cosmically powered X-Men, and, against the Supreme Intelligence's orders, submits to the Vortex and receives cosmic powers.
 Mister Knife later steals the Vortex and destroys Hala and the Supreme Intelligence.
 Ronan and the imperial fleet survive, but the last remaining seed of the Supreme Intelligence was stolen from the Collector by Star-Lord's half-sister Victoria.

 Ronan wanders the ruins of Hala alone while remembering the names of the Kree that fell in battle when he came into conflict with Noh-Varr and the Inhumans except for Crystal.
 Thanks to Crystal's reasoning, Ronan blames himself for disobeying the Supreme Intelligence's orders.
 After freeing his captive, Ronan witnesses Noh-Varr planting the seed of his reality's Plex Intelligence into the remains of the Supreme Intelligence.
 Even though Hala has a new leader, Ronan still blames himself for what happened to the planet.

-In the pages of "Death of the Inhumans," Karnak confronts the unnamed Kree commander of a Kree contingency that was sent away to explore and chart the outer reaches of the Universe.
-After generations away they finally returned to Hala, only to find it in ruins.
-The Kree commander also reveals that they eliminated Ronan, exile those loyal to him and decided use the Inhumans as part of their plans to rebuild Hala and bring a new dawn to the Kree Empire.
-However, Black Bolt eventually found out that the Kree commander had lied to Karnak about Ronan's fate.
-The Kree actually captured him and the Kree soldiers loyal to him and made gruesome experiments on them.
-Now merely a cyborg, Ronan begged Black Bolt to end his misery as he apologized for all the pain he caused to the Inhumans to which he complies by whispering "You are forgiven."
+In "Death of the Inhumans", Karnak confronts the unnamed Kree commander of a Kree contingency that was sent away to explore the outer reaches of the universe.
+After generations away, they finally returned to Hala, only to find it in ruins.
+The Kree commander also reveals that they killed Ronan, exiled those loyal to him, and used the Inhumans as part of their plans to rebuild Hala and bring a new dawn to the Kree Empire.
+Black Bolt later encounters Ronan, who survived and was turned into a cyborg, and is convinced into apparently mercy killing him.

+During the 2025 Imperial storyline, Ronan turns up alive somehow and working with the Kree again as its Accuser.